-6. Each expression on the CONSISTENT list is generalized by applying the extension against, closing the interval, and climbing generalization tree generalization rules.
+(6) Each expression on the CONSISTENT list is generalized by applying the extension against, closing the interval, and climbing generalization tree generalization rules.
 An efficient way to implement such a process is to transform the original structural description space into an attribute description space.
-Attributes (i.e., descriptions with zero arguments) defining this space are created from the descriptors in
+Attributes (i.e., descriptions with zero arguments) defining this space are created from the descriptors in the given expression on the consistent list in a manner such as that described in [20].
+The generalization of the obtained attribute descriptions is accomplished by the attribute star generation procedure, analogous to the one described by Michalski, Stepp and Diday [54].
+Details of this process of transforming structural descriptions into attribute descriptions are described by Larson [40].
+The reason for such a transformation is that structural descriptions are represented as labeled graphs, while attribute descriptions are represented as binary strings.
+It is computationally much more economical to handle binary strings than labeled graphs.

-- 💆 a disregarded rule - an active rule - a terminal node denoting a consistent c-expression - a terminal node denoting a consistent and complete c-expression (a solution)
+- → a disregarded rule - am active rule - a terminal node denoting a consistent c-expression - a terminal node denoting a consistent and complete c-expression (a solution)

+Fig. 1.
+Illustration of the process of generating a reduced star RG(e/NEG, m).
 The nodes in the first column are selectors extracted from the event e or derived from e by applying inference rules.
-Each arc represents an operation of adding a new selector to the current c-expression.
+Each are represents an operation of adding a new selector to the current c-expression.